 Up next on the Amtrak to-do list, Old Saybrook!
 So, not only does Amtrak stop here, so does CTrail’s Shore Line East.
 Oh, it’s also a central hub for 9 Town Transit as well.

 So getting off the platform, I immediately noticed that it is much shorter than Kingston’s (the point of comparison for this station, as Mystic’s was Westerly).
 But, it’s also high-level, which is nice.
 And, wouldn’t ya believe it, track 3 is actually useful here.
 That is, the Shore Line East uses it to dwell and to allow Amtrak to also stop (or express) past the station.
 Meanwhile, over to the east, track 3 is pretty much never used as the MBTA doesn’t go that far south.
 Now, moving on to the station building, it’s split into two essentially.
 One section is the Amtrak waiting area, meant for both Amtrak and Shore Line East (of which Amtrak operates under contract with ConnDOT) passengers.
 The other section is where I got my lunch, which brings us to…

 DEVIATION SENSATION TIME!!!!!

 Alrighty, today’s lunch consists of a meat lovers’ pizza from Pizza Works, located at Old Saybrook Station.
 The downstairs area is nothing to ring home about, however they do have a model railroad and a live feed of the tracks on the upper level.
-I got some Coke for a beverage, while Taser only got a water, nothing crazy.
+I got some Coke for a beverage, while my friend only got a water, nothing crazy.
 And boy, was the pizza good.
 In fact, I’m writing this at 10PM, 10 hours after eating most of the pizza, and I’m still not hungry.
 In terms of service and food quality, I’d give it a 5/5, however the prices can be a bit much for just one person.